diy-vpn/diy-vpn/README.md

-# diyvpn
+# diy-vpn

 Build an OpenVPN-based VPN and secure web server to host configs in less than five minutes on Amazon Lightsail.
-This is a companion repository for the book DIY VPN: Build Your Own VPN but you don't necessarily need the book to run and use this.
+This is a companion repository for the book DIY VPN: Control Your Own VPN but you don't necessarily need the book to run and use this.

 Caveat: These scripts were tested on the Amazon Linux AMI and the Ubuntu 16.04 AMI using Amazon EC2/Lightsail, and *should* work on almost any CentOS 7.x or Ubuntu 16.04 install...however, they're intended to be run on single-purpose ephemeral and disposable cloud-based systems -- not production or personal systems.
 Any time you're letting a random script muck around with your firewall, it's a good idea to use something with a standard configuration that you can painlessly blow away and recreate.